Combining UHF-VHF Antenna Signals

 - A Preamplifier: Combining signals from two antennas can lead to signal interference and long cable runs, and you may need to amplify the signals being transmitted to your television.

-If you need any assistance deciding what types of materials you may need or have any questions about your installation, contact our Connection Crew, available 7 days a week.
+If you need any assistance deciding what types of materials you may need or have any questions about your installation, contact our Connection Crew.